Horizon Project for Schlumberger

 Some of the Designs

-There we so many design ideas that came out of that project, but here are just a few.
+There were so many design ideas that I created for that project, but here are just a few.

 Equipment Management